microsoft/PowerToys/doc/releases/tests-checklist-template.md

     - [ ] Crosshairs border size

 ## VCM
- - [ ] Check "Hide toolbar when both camera and micrphone are unmuted" and verify that it works
+ - [ ] Check "Hide toolbar when both camera and microphone are unmuted" and verify that it works
  - [ ] Uncheck it, mute the microphone with the hotkey and make sure the toolbar doesn't hide after a timeout
  - [ ] Go to some video conference application settings, e.g. meet.google.com, Microsoft Teams, Skype.
 "Select PowerToys VideoConference Mute" camera as an active device and try to mute it with a hotkey
  - [ ] Go to Control Panel -> Sound -> Recording -> select default mic -> open its properties -> Levels.
 Now mute the microphone with a corresponding hotkey and verify that mute icon on the right side of volume slider reflects its muted status.